 7.4 You may be subject to other taxes or costs relating to the Services that are not imposed by us or paid via us.

 8.1 There is no guarantee that an SME will make all of the payments due to the SPV under a commodity murabaha agreement.
-Consequently, to mitigate that risk we may require directors or shareholders of the SME, or the SME itself, to provide security (e.g. a charge over property or personal guarantees) in respect of the SME's payment obligations under the commodity murabaha agreement for the benefit of the SPV.
+Consequently, to mitigate that risk we may require directors or shareholders of the SME, or the SME itself, to provide security (e.g. a charge over property or personal guarantees) in respect of the SME's payment obligations under the commodity murabaha agreement.
 Security will not however be requested in every case - the details of each investment opportunity provided on the Qardus website will indicate if Qardus intend to seek security and, if so, the type of security that will be sought.

 8.2 Where security is provided, the type of security will be described on the Website and we will act on your behalf as security trustee.
 We will deal directly with the persons providing the security and you are not required to take any action.

-8.3 Where required, the SPV will enforce the security in its own name (in respect of any amounts due to it).
+8.3 We will hold the security upon trust for all investors holding SPV shares (including you) and for ourselves (in respect of any amounts due to us).
 All costs incurred by us associated with the recovery (including the costs of third parties we instruct in connection with the recovery) will be deducted from any amounts recovered from persons providing the security before the monies are paid to investors.
 It is possible that the available proceeds will not be sufficient to discharge all obligations owed by the SME to the SPV.
 If that is the case, then the investors in SPV shares shall only be entitled to recover their proportionate share of such recoveries made by the SPV.
 In addition, it is possible that there may be other creditors of the SME or persons giving the security that have claims that may be recovered in priority to those pursued by us, so the existence of such security should not be considered to be a guarantee of certain repayment in the event of failure by the SME in meeting its payments due under the commodity murabaha agreement.
 Enforcement of security is also subject to legal risks, challenges and limitations.

 8.4 Any proceeds of recovery will be utilised in the following order: